dewey92/jihad-waspada/content/post/how-to-setup-stylelint-with-neovim-lsp.md

 ## Configuring the message

-Let's take a look at the stylelint output format when something is ill-formatted.
+Let's take a look at the stylelint output when something is ill-formatted.

 ```nocode
 client/src/components/clients/pricing/page/FeatureSection.tsx